devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 ```

 And thus with the magic of linked lists ([which rust actually states it's always better to use a `Vec` or `VecDeque`](https://doc.rust-lang.org/std/collections/struct.LinkedList.html)) you can build a
 hash table that will grow without the need to resize.
-Of course there is a trade off here, do you make it larger to begin with, or do you make it smaller?
+Of course there is a trade-off here, do you make it larger to begin with, or do you make it smaller?
 Those are some design decisions that can be an
 exercise to the reader.

 Hash table usage in database systems is vast, just a few things they are used for
-* Internal meta-data that keeps track of information about the database and it's system state (page tables, page directories).
+* Internal meta-data that keeps track of information about the database, and it's system state (page tables, page directories).
 * Core data storage; some structures that hold actual records in the DBMS will use hash tables.
 * Temporary data storage; sometimes when performing a join or GROUP BY (hence this paper) you will need to build a hash table on the fly.
 * Table indices; used as additional structures to help locate specific records.